sunil-2000/pixel-GIFfusion/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-This project was created as a part of the CS 5787 Deep Learning Final Project for the Spring 2023 semester under the guidance of Professor Alex Jaimes.
+This project was created as a part of the CS 5787 Deep Learning Final Project for the Spring 2023 semester at Cornell Tech under the guidance of Professor Alex Jaimes.

 <p align="right">[<a href="#readme-top">Back to Top</a>]</p>